jandix/mediacloudr/README.md

 The goal of mediacloudr is to provide a consistent wrapper for the mediacloud.org API.
-The Media Cloud platform is an open-source platform, that collects all kind of news stories and provides various functionalities to query, download and analyse them.
+The Media Cloud platform is an open-source platform, that collects all kind of news stories and provides various functionalities to query, download and analyze them.
 This packages tries to support R users by providing a set of functions to access various functionalities of the mediacloud.org.